gradle/speed-challenge/README.md

 ### Step 1

 Start with the Gradle project of your choice.
 If you'd rather not use a real project that you are working on, feel free to clone an open source one!
-Note that project details such as dependencies, console lofs, and failure messages will be captured during the scan.
+Note that project details such as dependencies, console logs, and failure messages will be captured during the scan.
 Here's everything that the scan will pick up:  (https://docs.gradle.com/enterprise/gradle-plugin/#captured_information)

 Here are some alternatives, but remember any Gradle project will do!